-I don’t generally write an article on a subject that’s already adequately covered; I only write when I think I can add something new.
-I’ve reviewed the color space material, and have little to add.
-But maybe I can at least steer you to the articles with the best information.
+I don’t generally write an article on a subject that’s already adequately covered; I write when I think I can add something new.
+After recently discussing this topic with members of our local camera club, I’ve reviewed the existing color space material and still have little to add, but maybe I can at least steer you to the articles with the best information.

 RGB Color Spaces

 The best, most complete, and current article I’ve found (after reading a reasonable but not exhaustive list of articles) is sRGB vs Adobe RGB vs ProPhoto RGB by Photography Life, updated April 12, 2021.
 I wasn’t familiar with that website, so was armed with my usual dose of suspicion, but this might make another good reference for photography issues.

 Another good article is from Cambridge In Colour, which has a lot of good information on topics of interest to photographers.
 SRGB VS. ADOBE RGB 1998 has a few different illustrations that are also revealing.

 The above articles show that plenty of equipment exceeds the sRGB gamut.
 The advice of many experts on the question of which color space to use is similar to their advice on which resolution/file size you should set your camera on; it depends on what you want to do with your pictures.
 In both cases, I would agree with them if my crystal ball would do a better job of predicting the future.
 But as it is, my recommendation here is also the same as for the resolution issue (see our FAQ page) for the same reasons – go big or go home.
 Again, it is fairly easy to downsize at will but nearly impossible to upsize.